What are the changes to the 2018-19 FAFSA?

 - The income you provide on the FAFSA – previously, you had to provide the prior year’s tax return information when completing the application.
-Starting with the 2017-18 FAFSA, you will be providing your income data from 2015, which is two years prior to the application deadline.
-Of note – this is the same tax information you used on your 2016-17 FAFSA.
+You now will be providing your income data from 2016, which is two years prior to the application deadline.

 What does this mean for you?